4d/docs/website/translated_docs/es/Desktop/building.md

 A client/server application comes from the combination of three items:

-- A compiled 4D project,
+- Un proyecto 4D compilado,
 - The 4D Server application,
 - The 4D Volume Desktop application (macOS and/or Windows).